 Harvard Art Museums – Visit one of the world’s leading art institutions, comprised of the Fogg, Busch-Reisinger, and Arthur M. Sackler museums.

 Peabody Museum of Archaeology and Ethnology – Explore human cultural history from Native American totem poles and large Maya sculptures to precious artifacts of the ancient world.

 Harvard Museum of Natural History – Explore 16 galleries showcasing dinosaurs, mammals, meteorites, birds, rare minerals and gemstones, the world-famous Glass Flowers, and life in New England forests and marine waters.

-The Semitic Museum – Discover exhibitions that focus on life in the ancient near east, including a full-scale replica of an ancient Israelite home and authentic mummy coffins.
+The Harvard Museum of the Ancient Near East – Discover exhibitions that focus on life in the ancient near east, including a full-scale replica of an ancient Israelite home and authentic mummy coffins.